Juniardi1977/Juniardi1977/README.md

 - 📫 How to reach me ...

 <!---
-Juniardi1977/Juniardi1977 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Juniardi1977/J-archi think thank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 ---> hi bro sist ,  any budy here  cant help me  , for kyc step 1 , whwn im start to get kyc the aplication at my phone auto exit